r3wald/espurna-wiki/Hardware.md

 The Sonoff Dual it's a bit tricky to flash since GPIO0 is not connected to the button as in the TH or POW, but to the pin 15 in the SIL F330 chip that manages the buttons and the relays.
 SO you have to locate a pad connected to GPIO and short it to ground while powering the device.

 In the picture above you have a location of an available and easily accessible GPIO0 pad.
 The other required pins are brought out in the top header.
-Remember it's a *3V3* device.

-Once flashed use OTA to update the firmware.
+Once flashed you can use OTA to update the firmware without having to open the device.

 ---